7 Ways for Employers to Prepare for Health Insurance Open Enrollment

 Lisa Stevens, Account Development Coordinator

 Lisa Stevens serves as an Account Development Coordinator at American Fidelity.
-She has been with the company since 2010 and brings more than eight years of experience serving the education community.
+She has been with the company since 2010 and brings more than 8 years of experience serving the education community.

 In her role, Lisa works closely with school districts in Ohio and Michigan to help develop employee benefit plans that meet their needs.
-She often speaks to associations, business managers, and superintendents on topics such as Section 125 Plans, Affordable Care Act, High Deductible Plans, and HSAs.
+She often speaks to associations, business managers, and superintendents on topics such as Section 125 Plans, Patient Protection and Affordable Care Act, High Deductible Plans, and HSAs.